-Union asks Govt to condemn Israel over 'violent attack and unlawful detention' of national director
+Unite Union leader Mike Treen reportedly tasered repeatedly by Israeli military

+Local civil rights lawyers met with all those detained a few hours ago.

+Treen said all their belongings, including their passports, have been seized and not returned, despite promises they would if they co-operated.

-Unite Union is asking for the Government to condemn Israel over what it calls a violent attack and unlawful detention of its national director.
+The Unite Union is subsequently asking for the NZ Government to condemn Israel over what it calls a violent attack and unlawful detention of its national director.

-The incident took place on Monday morning, and Mike Treen was allegedly violently hijacked by the military and unlawfully detained along with other international campaigners on board the ship Al Awda.
+"Despite KiaOra Gaza contacting the NZ Hon Consul in Tel Aviv requesting assistance we are unaware of any contact, visit or action from the NZ Government or its representatives to assist," Unite national secretary Gerard Hehir said.

-The crew were taking part in a mission to deliver aid to the Palestinian territory of Gaza.
+The incident took place on Monday morning, while the crew of international campaigners were taking part in a mission to deliver aid to the Palestinian territory of Gaza.
 The boat was said to have been loaded with medicines.

 Eyewitnesses report that Treen's boat was hijacked in a violent raid and that he and the rest of the crew are being held in Givon prison, 100km north of Tel Aviv.